matrasujaen/SOWISP/Code/README.md

 ax = {}
 dx = 0.0 #Change to dx = 0.5 when change technology
 ```

+The code below should be repeat for each technology (PV and Wind), in order to recreate the entire figure.
 ```python
 ax[f'Map_{Tech}'] = fig.add_axes([0.02 + dx, 0.1, 0.46, 0.95], projection = ccrs.PlateCarree())
 ax[f'Map_{Tech}'].set_extent([-11.0, 4.5, 35.0, 45.0], ccrs.PlateCarree())